-As Palm Sunday and Easter Sunday approach, I continue teaching a Foundations course for Holy Trinity Anglican Church.
-The following are my notes from Confessing the Faith, chapter 7, “The Work of Christ” in which Articles II, IV, and XXXI of the Thirty-Nine Articles are addressed.
+The following are some of my reflections while teaching a course for Holy Trinity Anglican Church using Confessing the Faith, chapter 7, “The Work of Christ” in which Articles II, IV, and XXXI of the Thirty-Nine Articles are addressed.

-First, I want to focus on the last part of Article II, which says Christ “… truly suffered, was crucified, dead, and buried, to reconcile his Father to us, and to be a sacrifice, not only for original guilt, but also for actual sins of men.”
+First, the last part of Article II says Christ “… truly suffered, was crucified, dead, and buried, to reconcile his Father to us, and to be a sacrifice, not only for original guilt, but also for actual sins of men.”

 Atonement: Originally coined by William Tyndale (16th Century), “atonement” means a re-establishing, reinstatement, restoration, or renewal.
 Atonement is the work Christ did to earn our salvation.
 In the broadest sense, the atoning acts of Christ include not only his death on the cross but his life as well.
 Inherent in the term “atonement” is a broken union to be restored caused by the holiness of God (his moral perfections) and the sinfulness of humanity (our moral imperfections).
 The scope of atonement, however, reaches further than the breach between God and humanity; it also includes the whole of creation (Rom 8:19-22).